 Start small and grow

 Especially if you are new to goal-setting, it is a good idea to start gently rather than jumping in at the deep end.
-If you don’t have confidence in yourself it can be daunting to set a goal that will take weeks or months of sticking to a rigid schedule.
-Instead, it’s more likely that you’ll stick to plan if it feels less intimidating.
-If your goal is as easy as visit website more often, or other similar aims, it will be more attainable.
+If you don’t have confidence in yourself, it can be daunting to set a goal that will take weeks or months of sticking to a rigid schedule.
+Instead, it’s more likely that you’ll stick to a plan if it feels less intimidating.

 Reach for the moon?